-sequa guarantees high-quality project and programme development and management.
-This includes the content-related design and impact-oriented implementation of projects as well as their proper administrative handling. sequa’s services cover the following fields of activity:
+sequa ensures high-quality project/programme development and management.
+This includes the content-related design and impact-oriented implementation of projects, as well as their proper administrative handling. sequa’s services cover the following fields of activity:

-- As programme administrator sequa designs, coordinates and has the responsibility for the entire administration of a programme (including any possible sub-projects).
+- As the programme administrator, sequa designs, coordinates and has the responsibility for the entire administration of a programme (including any possible sub-projects).

-- As project manager sequa offers professional project planning and implementation (in whole or in part) in all phases of the project cycle, from project identification, assessment and planning to reporting, accounting and impact monitoring.
+- As the project manager, sequa offers professional project planning and implementation in all phases of the project cycle, from project identification, assessment and planning to reporting, accounting and impact monitoring.

 BMO capacity building is a core competency of sequa and has turned sequa into an internationally recognized competence centre in this field.
 There is no other organisation in the world that has conducted more BMO promotion projects.

 sequa’s network of cooperation partners includes a multitude of different chambers and associations in more than 80 countries in Africa, Asia, Latin America and Europe. sequa has not only successfully realized numerous BMO capacity building projects for diverse donor organisations (BMZ, GIZ, EU, IFC) but also developed manuals and standards, documented best practices and conducted trainings.